A new space for chamber music in the Southern Alps

 Our roots are New Zealand.

-Born, bred, inspired by, indebted to.
+Born, bred, inspired by, committed to.

 The passion behind the awe-inspired platform